MaximeZmt/MaximeZmt/README.md

 - Creating a programming language (with Computer Language Processing class)
 - Various small projects

-(These are not publicly available because they are not completed yet)
+(These are not publicly available as they are not completed yet)

 ### Here are my past projects
 #### From EPFL: